brandur/sorg/content/drafts/idempotency-keys.md

 Each atomic phase will be activated from a recovery point, which was either read from a recovered idempotency key, or set by the previous atomic phase.
-We continue to move through phases phase until reaching a `finished` state, after which the loop is broken and a response is sent back to the user.
+We continue to move through phases until reaching a `finished` state, upon which the loop is broken and a response is sent back to the user.

-An idempotency key that was already finished will enter the loop, break immediately, and sent back whatever response was stored onto it.
+An idempotency key that was already finished will enter the loop, break immediately, and send back whatever response was stored onto it.

 ``` ruby